 Discount e-mails typically send within a few hours of your product's release or discount.
 In high volume e-mail periods, time to notification will be longer.

-Customers who have been notified about your game within the last week (including "now available" e-mails from product launches) will be on e-mail cooldown, and will not receive additional communication until the week-long period has passed.
+Customers who have been notified about your game within the last 1-2 weeks (including "now available" e-mails from product launches) will be on e-mail cooldown, and will not receive additional communication until the cooldown period has passed.
+This period may be extended in periods of high notification traffic (such as Steam seasonal sales).

 Note that customers must have verified their e-mail account to receive messages, and that some customers may have opted to configure their e-mail preferences to not receive some or all of these kinds of e-mails.